stavco9/mlops-final-project/docs/MIDTERM_EXERCISE.md

 * What is a quantifiable metric  (e.g. reduce the fraction of users with 4-week inactivity)
   The quantifiable metric is reduction of False Negative Rate ("Miss rate") of anomalies detection, both average and on key slices.
 * Quantify what improvement in the values of the metrics are useful for the customer scenario (e.g. reduce the  fraction of users with 4-week inactivity by 20%)
-  	* Reduction of average False Negative Rate - by 3%
+  	* Reduction of average False Negative Rate (and increase the recall rate) - by 3%
-	* Reduction of False Negative Rate on a data slice with poorest performance - by 10%
+	* Reduction of False Negative Rate on a data slice with poorest performance (and increase the recall rate) - by 10%
 * What is the baseline (current) value of the metric?
   * Based on LightGBM module, we currently have:
     * Accuracy rate of 92% between the predicted anomaly and the actual one
     * False negative rate of 17% between the predicted anomaly and the actual one
+    * Recall rate of 83% between the predicted anomaly and the actual one
   * Based on Conv_AE module, we currently have:
     * Accuracy rate of 83% between the predicted anomaly and the actual one
     * False negative rate of 35% between the predicted anomaly and the actual one
+    * Recall rate of 35% between the predicted anomaly and the actual one
 * How will we measure the metric? (e.g. A/B test on a specified subset for a specified period; or comparison of performance after implementation to baseline)
   Comparison of False Negative Rates after implementation to baselines' False Negative Rates over the test set.